zalando-incubator/stackset-controller/README.md

             memory: 50Mi
 ```

-For each `Stack` a `Service` and `Deployment` resource will be created
+For each `Stack`, the StackSet controller creates a `Service`, a `Deployment`,
-automatically with the right labels.
-The service will also be attached to the
+and an optional `Ingress` resource automatically with the right labels.
+An
-"global" Ingress if the stack is configured to get traffic.
-An optional
-`autoscaler` resource can also be created per stack for
+optional `autoscaler` resource can also be created per stack for
 horizontally scaling the deployment.

 For the most part the `Stacks` will be dynamically managed by the
-system and the users don't have to touch them.
-You can think of this similar to
+controller and the users don't have to touch them.
+You can think of this similar
-the relationship between `Deployments` and `ReplicaSets`.
+to the relationship between `Deployments` and `ReplicaSets`.

 If the `Stack` is deleted the related resources like `Service` and
 `Deployment` will be automatically cleaned up.